Winner-gH/Pair-programming/README.md

 ![presentation](/assets/image.png)

-## This repo is where the final pull request is to be made after the completion of the whole pair programming task.
+## This repo is where the final pull request is to be made after the completion of the whole pair programming task mentioned below.

 Firstly let's understand what is the task that is to be completed and put into the file.
 Let's say that your first name is X-Mas, now
 - Your first initial is X.